nneil/stmbl-notes/firmware-flashing-dfu-windows.md

 # STMBL firmware flashing via USB DFU using ST DfuSe under Windows
-INCOMPLETE DO NOT USE
+INCOMPLETE DO NOT USE - DRAFT - MAY BE INCORRECT
+This documents the initial flashing of an "empty" board.
-- Download `xxx.bin` and `xxx.bin` from https://github.com/rene-dev/stmbl/releases
+- Download `f4.bin` (for the LV board) and `f3.bin` (for the HV board) from https://github.com/rene-dev/stmbl/releases
 - Download `DfuSe Utility` from http://www.st.com/en/development-tools/stsw-stm32080.html
 Note that that ST refer to the utility by several different names, and that the use of English in the package is not perfect.
 This package contains the GUI utility as well as the required device driver.
 - Short the programming jumper on the board you wish to program (as pictured below), then apply power to that board.
 Once powered up the jumper can be removed.
 Windows Device Manager should show "STM Device in DFU Mode" (0483:DF11)

 - Short the programming jumper on the back of the low voltage board
 ![Screenshot of `STMBL4.1_Low Voltage_Bootloader Jumper pads`](screenshots/STMBL4.1_LV_BL_J.png)

 - Short the programming jumper on the top of the high voltage board
 ![Screenshot of `STMBL4.1_High Voltage_Bootloader Jumper pads`](screenshots/STMBL4.1_HV_BL_J.png)

 - Power up the boards and connect the USB cable to the LV or HV board